ninjaaron/xonsh-quickstart/README.rst

   syntax.
 - Switching between modes is usually implicit, but can be forced_.
 - Python mode is just Python with a few extras.
-- Subprocess looks a bit like Bash [#]_, but it also has big differences.
+- Subprocess mode looks a bit like Bash [#]_, but it also has big differences.
 - xonsh provides constructs which work across both modes.
 Understanding these constructs is key to effective use of the shell.